-Ethnic Minorities in Gansu Province are the Tibetans, the Salar, the Dongxiang, the Bonan and the Yugurs (not Uygurs!) .
+Ethnic Minorities in Gansu Province are the Tibetans, the Salar, the Dongxiang, the Tu, the Bonan and the Yugurs (not Uygurs!) .
 Mongolians may also be found in Gansu Province, as they live throughout the entire North of China.

 The Hui are well represented in Lanzhou, the Capital City, where they are as usual traditionally engaged in trade and commerce.